code-challenger/laravel-and-vuejs-GestionStagaire/commit.md

-Like and unlike in vuejs on 2/1/2016
+Ordering posts in correct order on 2/9/2016